-In broad terms, migration is key to sustaining the world of work in the Twenty First Century.
+In broad terms, migration is key to sustaining the world of work in the Twenty-First Century.
 Migration today is fundamentally about internationalized labour and skills mobility in a globalized world.
 As Ban Ki Moon (Secretary General of the United Nations) said, we're in the age of mobility.

-90% of all migration -of all migrants-- is bound up in employment outcomes, in economic activity, meaning people who are either working or dependent on those who are.
+90% of all migration -of all migrants- is bound up in employment outcomes, in economic activity, meaning people who are either working or dependent on those who are.

-Migration is about people, and in a world dominated by a capitalist mode of economic relations, governing migration is inevitably about protection of people, about decent work for all, and about justice for working people.
+Migration is about people, and in a world dominated by a capitalist mode of economic relations, governing migration is inevitably about protection of people, about decent work for all, about social protection and ultimately about justice in our societies, for all people whether they are working or not.